 Our products and product candidates are based on our recombinant type I human collagen, or rhCollagen, a form of human collagen produced with our proprietary plant based genetic engineering technology.
-Therefore, we believe our underlying platform technology would be regulated as a drug in the U.S.
+Therefore, we believe our underlying platform technology would be regulated as a biologic by CDER in the U.S.